Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

-\paragraph{Lenders' preferences.} We assume that lenders' preferences $(\alpha_{j}, \beta_{j},\gamma_{j})$ are parameters drawn from distributions estimated using experimental data, such that $\alpha_{j} \sim N(\alpha,sd_{\alpha})$, where $\alpha$ is the estimate of the average treatment effect and $sd_{\alpha}$ is its standard error, and $\epsilon_{ij}$ is a random utility parameter, which is iid across lenders and borrowers, GEV distributed.
-We set the utility from choosing the outside option to one (the highest FE estimated in the experiment is 0.64).
+\paragraph{Lenders' preferences.} We assume that lenders' preferences $(\alpha_{j}, \beta_{j})$ are parameters drawn from distributions estimated using experimental data, such that $\alpha_{j} \sim N(\alpha,sd_{\alpha})$, where $\alpha$ is the estimate of the average treatment effect and $sd_{\alpha}$ is its standard error, and $\epsilon_{ij}$ is a random utility parameter, which is iid across lenders and borrowers, GEV distributed.\footnote{We use $sd_\alpha$, the standard error of the estimated average treatment effect, to calibrate cross-lender dispersion.
+This is not a direct measure of population heterogeneity.
+This conflates estimation uncertainty with population heterogeneity and likely understates true dispersion in lender preferences; the simulations should therefore be read as informative about the ranking of policies.} We set the utility from choosing the outside option to one (the highest fixed effect estimated in the experiment is 0.64).

+We assume that the cost of participating $\delta$ is fixed and the same for all borrowers.
+We set the cost at $2.5$, resulting in approximately half of the lenders choosing to participate.

-\paragraph{Outcome metrics.} We propose two metrics of fairness: first, to capture the overall distribution of outcomes, we use the Gini coefficient defined as where $x_{j}$ is the outcome of borrower $j$ and $x_{j'}$ of borrower $j'$, $n$ is the number of borrowers, and $\bar{x}$ the average outcome.
-Second, to analyze how the outcomes of the worst performing borrowers depend on the platform policy, we use the sum of market shares of borrowers in the bottom tercile.
-We will compare the outcomes under various policies to a \emph{fair} benchmark, where the distribution of \emph{style} features does not impact the distribution of outcomes.
+\paragraph{Outcome metrics.} We propose two metrics of disparities: first, to capture the overall distribution of outcomes, we use the Gini coefficient defined as where $x_{j}$ is the outcome of borrower $j$ and $x_{j'}$ of borrower $j'$, $n$ is the number of borrowers and $\bar{x}$ the average outcome.
+We consider all borrowers in the pool.
+Second, we consider the gender disparity, defined as the share of lenders that choose a male borrower amongst the lenders who decided to participate and did not choose an outside option.
+We standardize this metric by the share of male borrowers in the pool.
 We measure efficiency as the share of lenders that chose a borrower instead of an outside option.
-To compute all metrics we consider all borrowers in the pool.
-Thus, we capture both borrowers that were included in the market and those that stayed out.

-\paragraph{Market outcomes.} To determine market outcomes, we simulate markets and choices by lenders.
-Based on the distribution of outcomes, we compute fairness and efficiency metrics.

-Each simulation proceeds in three steps: first, we simulate the pool of borrowers.
-To do that we draw 22 fixed effects from $\mathcal{N}$, the pool of fixed effects estimated using data from the experiment, and assign \emph{male} to profiles with the frequency from \emph{Kiva data}.
-After that, we assign \emph{smile} and \emph{body-shot} following their conditional frequencies.
+The type of policy, and thus the expected set of borrowers shown to lenders, will impact the number and the type of active lenders.
+To capture this, we report the number of active lenders that have high style preference parameters.
+We define high as above the mean of the distribution for each parameter.
+Thus, a high smiling type is the lender who cares more than a typical lender that a borrower smiles in the profile image.